-Our hospital, Marmara University Pendik Training and Research Hospital, is one of the most important medical institutions in Istanbul.
-Since our hospital was newly built in Pendik, it is considered as one of the most technologically well developed hospitals in Istanbul.
-It meets the contemporary requirements quite nicely.
-The hospital is big enough to serve an important part of Istanbul’s population.
-Each day a high number of patients choose this hosiptal for treatment and care, which makes this hospital one of the most attractive health centers of the country.
-All of our clinical training is given in Marmara University Pendik Training and Research Hospital.
+Our hospital, Marmara University Pendik Training and Research Hospital, is one of the most important health institutions in Istanbul.
+Since our hospital was newly built in Pendik, it is considered one of the most technologically advanced hospitals in Istanbul.
+It meets modern requirements quite nicely.
+The hospital is large enough to serve a significant part of the population of Istanbul.
+The fact that many patients prefer this hospital every day for treatment and care makes this hospital one of the most attractive health centers in the country.
+All of our clinical trainings are given at Marmara University Pendik Training and Research Hospital.

-3) Determination of cooperative effect of Diosgenin and dactolisib in breast cancer cell lines
+3) Determination of the cooperative effect of diosgenin and dactolisib in breast cancer cell lines

-Department: Biophysics Tutor: Pinar Mega Tiber and Oya orun
+Department: Biophysics Instructor: Pınar Mega Tiber and Oya orun

-You will be staying in a student hostel, so we will provide you one meal at hospital.
+You will be staying in the student dormitory, so we will provide you with a meal at the hospital.

-Istanbul has an integrated electronic ticket system for bus, funiculars, LRT, metro, commuter trains, ferryboats and trams.
-The system uses smart RFID cards, called Istanbulkart, as tickets.
+Istanbul has an integrated electronic ticketing system for buses, funiculars, LRT, metro, suburban trains, ferries and trams.
+Smart RFID cards called Istanbulkart are used as tickets in the system.

-Taxis are also a useful way of transportation but sometimes they try to get more money from the foreign tourists by taking a longer route.
-So the best way for foreign tourists is the public transportation in Istanbul.
+Taxis are also a useful means of transportation, but sometimes they try to make more money from foreign tourists by taking a longer route.
+So the best way for foreign tourists is public transport in Istanbul.

-You should also see the historical trams around Istanbul, especially the ones at Moda and Istiklal street.
+You should also see the historical trams around Istanbul, especially Moda and Istiklal Street.